 With affiliate marketing, you can get paid either when someone is buying a product you’re suggesting.
 Or if they’re taking action (like subscribing to the mail list) on the product, you’re suggesting.

-Not all affiliate marketing programs work at the same way.
-And also based on what you're good at, what you like and what your audience needs you'll find the best options for you.
+Not all affiliate marketing programs work in the same way.
+And also based on what you’re good at, what you like and what your audience needs you’ll find the best options for you.

 For instance, e-commerce websites, like Amazon Associates, offer a commission that goes anywhere from 3% to 10%, according to the product you’re selling.

 Others like eBay Partner Network would pay you as much as 70% of the auction revenues as reported on the website:

 Partners earn between 50% – 70% of eBay revenue.
 The percentage you earn depends on the category of item purchased – such as electronics or fashion.
 You can earn additional cash for shoppers who haven’t made a purchase on eBay in the past 12 months.